-Broad habitats of rivers and streams are defined as running watercourses ranging from small headwater streams to large rivers.
-This broad habitat, along with wetlands, includes the open water itself and the vegetation along the water's edge.
+Notes:

-A hedge is defined as 'a line of woody vegetation that has been subject to management so that trees no longer take their natural shape.'
+- Appropriate statutory bodies include: - The county administrative boards (länsstyrelserna).
+Please see the county administrative boards' GIS-database - Municipalities.
+Please see refer to the relevant municipality's comprehensive plan and plans for green structures. - The Swedish Forest Agency (Skogsstyrelsen) - · Red-listed species are listed at Artportalen - Woodland is defined as 'having over 25% canopy cover of trees and shrubs, over a metre high'. - Broad habitats of rivers and streams are defined as running watercourses ranging from small headwater streams to large rivers.
+This broad habitat, along with wetlands, includes the open water itself and the vegetation along the water's edge. - A hedge is defined as 'a line of woody vegetation that has been subject to management so that trees no longer take their natural shape.'

-Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 CN1 Applicable assessment criteria Both options: All criteria relevant to the building type and function apply.
-Reside Residential - Partially fitted and fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
+Ref Terms Description Shell ar nd core (non-residentia l and residential institutions only) CN1 CN1 Applicable Both options: All criteria relevant to the building type and function apply.
+Resider Residential - Partially fitted and fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.